Skip to main content

 Flotation Energy started conceptualising the Cenos project in 2020, born out of the team’s previous offshore oil and gas decarbonisation experience.
 In 2022, Vårgrønn joined as a partner for the project.

-In November 2022, Flotation Energy and Vårgrønn submitted a leasing application for Cenos under the INTOG Leasing Round.
+• In November 2022, Flotation Energy and Vårgrønn submitted a leasing application for Cenos under the INTOG Leasing Round.

-• EIA Scoping submission
+• EIA Scoping Preparation, Geophysical and Environmental surveys

-• Consent Award
+• Consent Award; CFD Application and Award

 • Construction

-• First power to platforms 2030
+• First power from 2031

 Building a world-leading Scottish supply chain